HHS/TANF-app/docs/User-Experience/Research-Syntheses/Winter 2024, Evaluating FRA Submission & Error Reporting.md

 Related to ticket #3391 Design Spike - Enhancement to Submission Screen to Flag Wrong Fiscal Period&#x20;

-### 4. STTs we spoke to were in various stages of planning to support the various FRA reports, with planning for the first due being most developed&#x20;
+### 4. States and territories we spoke to were in various stages of planning to support the various FRA reports, with planning for the first due being most developed&#x20;

 Impact: **N/A**     Participants Affected: **TBD**

-We found that while there is significant overlap in the participants we spoke to and those responsible for TANF/SSP data, STTs have been engaging in a variety of internal conversations that reach outside of TANF-specific roles to prepare for FRA compliance.
+We found that while there is significant overlap in the participants we spoke to and those responsible for TANF/SSP data, states and territories have been engaging in a variety of internal conversations that reach outside of TANF-specific roles to prepare for FRA compliance.
 This includes strategizing reporting process adjustments with data partners and planning investments into technical systems to allow for  export of the new FRA reports themselves.

 > "For the new FRA requirements it's just the 45 day deadline.
 We suggested to ACF 75 day turnaround so we can see the data settle.
 Because we have a monthly update to our warehouse it gives time to settle." – P5